CeciliaSG/pp1_cocktail_evening/README.md

 - The base code for the form came from the the Love Running project but has been modified to fit the design of the site.

 - Solution on how to target a background image added in css on a specific page, came from [Stackoverflow] (<https://stackoverflow.com/>)
-- My mentor helped me to figure out how to fix the problem with image sizing on the where page.
+- My mentor helped me to figure out how to fix the problem with image sizing on the where page by applying background-size: contain;
+- My mentor pointed out that I should make the phone number in the footer a link.
+- My mentor helped me with the button on the Home-page that threw up an error in the HTML testing.

 ### Content